Home > Short-term health insurance > Short-term health insurance in New Hampshire

 Is short-term health insurance available for purchase in New Hampshire?

-In 2024, the New Hampshire Insurance Department noted that there were some approved filings in SERFF for short-term health insurance.1 But only one was current (Golden Rule) and the carrier did not appear to be actively marketing short-term health insurance in the state.
+In 2024, the department noted that there were some approved filings in SERFF for short-term health insurance.2 But only one (Golden Rule) was current, and the carrier was not actively marketing short-term health insurance in the state at that point.

 Which short-term plan durations are permitted under New Hampshire rules?